-Once your account is fully registered, as long as we receive a valid meter reading, you will receive a payment in the next payment quarter.
+Once your account is fully registered, as long as we receive a valid meter reading, you’ll receive a payment in the next payment quarter.
 Your first payment will be backdated to the date of your start meter reading.

 How is my payment calculated?

 First we work out how much generation we need to pay you for.
 We do this by subtracting the last reading we paid you for, or your start meter read, from the most recent reading you’ve given us.
-This figure is then converted into a monetary value based on your generation tariff and deemed export tariff rates.
-We then calculate a total for all our customers and submit this amount to Ofgem.
+We then convert this figure into a monetary value based on your generation tariff and deemed export tariff rates.
+After that, we calculate a total for all our customers and submit this amount to Ofgem.
 Once they have paid us, we make payments to all our FiT customers.

 How will you send my payment?